Hexavalent Chromium Testing Lab Houston, TX

 From Stainless Steel Welding Fume to Chrome Plating Mist — Three Sample Types in One Accredited Lab

-AGT Labs performs all three hexavalent chromium testing categories from a single AIHA LAP accredited Houston facility — personal breathing-zone air monitoring (NIOSH 7605), surface wipe sampling (NIOSH 9102), and bulk coating analysis (alkaline extraction IC).
+AGT Labs performs all three hexavalent chromium testing categories from a single AIHA IHLAP-accredited Houston facility — personal breathing-zone air monitoring (OSHA ID-215 v2), surface wipe sampling (NIOSH 9102), and bulk coating analysis (alkaline extraction IC).
 Every report includes comparison to OSHA action level, OSHA PEL, and NIOSH REL.
+Cr(VI) speciation is one of the most analytically demanding services an IH testing lab performs — requiring refrigerated chain of custody, PVC filters with Na₂CO₃ pretreatment, and rapid extraction to prevent sample degradation.

-• Personal breathing-zone hexavalent chromium testing — NIOSH 7605 IC, Na₂CO₃ PVC filter
+• Personal breathing-zone hexavalent chromium testing — OSHA ID-215 (v2) IC, Na₂CO₃ PVC filter

 • Short-term exposure (STEL) sampling during peak-exposure tasks — grinding, cutting, plating operations